goodwordalchemy/DecorationOfTime/templates/instructions.md

 ## How it works

 1. Click the "Begin" button.
+(Then DON'T hit the back button.
+This app is slow.
+Be patient).
 2. Authenticate through Spotify and maybe Facebook.
 3. You're done!
 I'll send you some results in a few weeks.